 - (a) The non-assurance service will be completed within a short period of time; or - (b) The client has arrangements in place to transition the service to another provider within a short period of time.

 During the service period, safeguards shall be applied when necessary.
-In addition, the matter shall be discussed with those charged with governance or a subgroup thereof.
+In addition, the matter shall be discussed with those charged with governance.